 - If the downgrade is expected to be temporary in nature, investors can enter at purchasing them at a lower price.

-- If the fundamentals of the firm are strong, they can offer a potential for much higher returns if held for some time.
+- If the fundamentals of the firm are strong, they can offer the potential for much higher returns if held for some time.

 Very often, these fallen angel bonds have outperformed the original high-yield issues.
 For instance, in 2015, in the European region, these bonds exceeded the high yield issue by around 3%.
 The returns from Fallen Angels were around 6%, whereas the regular high-yield bonds offered around 3%.